Can Being Overweight Cause Back Pain?

 - Chronic Pain: Obesity-related back pain is like a constant thorn in one's side as it is chronic, persistent, and worsens with physical activity or prolonged standing.

-- Limited Mobility: One might experience difficulty bending, twisting, or even sitting for extended periods due to back pain.
+- Limited Mobility: Individuals may experience difficulty bending, twisting, or sitting for extended periods due to back pain.

 - Radiating Pain: Depending on the area affected, the pain may radiate from the back into the buttocks, thighs, or even down the legs.